1p36 deletion syndrome: Genetics

 1p36 deletion syndrome is caused by the deletion of the most distal light band of the short arm of chromosome 1.

 The breakpoints for 1p36 deletion syndrome have been variable and are most commonly found from 1p36.13 to 1p36.33.
 40 percent of all breakpoints occur 3 to 5 million base pairs from the telomere.
 The size of the deletion ranges from approximately 1.5 million base pairs to greater than 10 million.

 Most deletions in chromosome 1p36 are de novo mutations.
 20% of patients with 1p36 deletion syndrome inherit the disease from one parent who carries a balanced or symmetrical translocation.

 Diagnosis

 1p36 deletion syndrome is usually suspected based on the signs and symptoms and confirmed by fluorescence in situ hybridization (FISH).
 Chromosomal microarray or karyotype analysis may also be used to diagnose 1p36 deletion.

 Treatment

 There is no cure for 1p36 deletion syndrome, and treatment is focused on relieving symptoms of the disease.
 Of particular importance are appropriate medication for endocrine and neurologic manifestations, such as anti-seizure medications.
 Feeding difficulties can be managed with specialized assistive devices or with a gastrostomy (feeding) tube.

 Epidemiology

 1p36 deletion syndrome is the most common terminal deletion syndrome in humans.
 It occurs in between 1 in 5000 and 1 in 10000 live births.
-And only 100 cases have been reported since 1981.
+Only 100 cases have been reported between 1981 and 2015.
+The Genetic and Rare Disease Information Center at the National Institutes of Health reports "fewer than 200,000 people in the United States are living with this disorder."